dilluti0n/CMU-15-213-lecture/6-exceptional-control-flow.md

 ## $6.1.
 Exceptions

 - Transfer of control to the OS kernel in response to some _event_
-- **event** - Divide by 0, arithmetic overflow, page fault, I/O request, typing Ctrl-C.
+- **Events** - Divide by 0, arithmetic overflow, page fault, I/O request, typing Ctrl-C ...
 - **Exception Tables**
   - Each type of event has a unique exception number k.
   - k = index into exception table (a.k.a. inturrupt vector)